How are banks managing through unprecedented regulatory and macroeconomic times?

 As a result, banks spent the past decade adjusting their business models to cope with these changes, and will continue to do so as challenges posed by new macroeconomic and regulatory environment changes.
 While there may be more clarity in the regulatory outlook, what happens as policymakers slowly raise rates from a zero base and as central banks start selling assets remains uncertain.

-Mark Smith, Head of Global Liquidity for Bank of America Merrill Lynch, has thoughts on how banks are adapting to this unprecedented environment.
+Mark Smith, Head of Global Liquidity for Global Transaction Services AT Bank of America Merrill Lynch, has thoughts on how banks are adapting to this unprecedented environment.

 Q1: How have banks' business models been forced to change?